naveenbighan/mongodb/README.md

 # Mongodb
-learning the  basics of mongodb.
+learning the  basics of mongodb, and query's